|

 4. Review – We will review the support and consider any changes that need to be made.

-Included in a Learning Plan:
+Included in a Learner Passport:

 – Short term targets for the child, which are linked to their needs.